Short-Term Rentals for Operators

-A: Yes, significant changes have been made to the Town’s Short-term rental program, effective January 4, 2022.
-Full details of the updated Short-term rental program can be found in the Short-Term Rental By-law
+A: Yes, significant changes have been made to the Town’s Short-term rental program, effective July 18, 2022.
+Full details of the updated Short-term Rental program can be found in the Short-Term Rental By-law

 Q: How much does a Short-Term Rental licence cost?

-A: A Short-Term Rental licence costs $750.00 for a property that has one to two bedrooms and $1,250.00 for a property with three or more.
+A: A Short-Term Rental licence costs $750.00 for a Short-Term Rental that has one to two bedrooms and $1,250.00 for a Short-Term Rental with three bedrooms.

-A: Commencing January 4th 2022, a Short-term rental that has only one bedroom will be allowed a maximum occupancy of four individuals, two bedrooms will have a maximum occupancy of six and three bedrooms will have a maximum occupancy of eight.
+A: A Short-Term Rental that has only one bedroom will be allowed a maximum occupancy of four individuals, two bedrooms will have a maximum occupancy of six and three bedrooms will have a maximum occupancy of eight.
 Young children and babies count towards total occupancy amount.

-Q: What happens if I have more than three bedrooms in my Short-term rental property?
+Q: What happens if I have more than three bedrooms in my Short-Term Rental?

-A: Short-term rental property owners with three or more bedrooms will be required to close off additional bedrooms and post appropriate signage on the doors.
-Short-term rental operators found in violation will receive 15 demerit points; an automatic licence suspension; a $1500 fine; and, must attend a hearing to determine if the Short-term rental licence should be revoked.
+A: Short-Term Rental owners with three or more bedrooms will be required to close off additional bedrooms and post appropriate signage on the doors.
+Short-Term Rental operators found in violation will receive 15 demerit points; an automatic licence suspension; a $1,500 fine; and, must attend a hearing to determine if the Short-Term Rental licence should be revoked.